 Paul warned us over 1900 years ago, that shortly after his departure, Christians within the church would arise speaking lies that would pervert the truth:

-Acts 20:28-30 Take heed unto yourselves, and to all the flock, in which the Holy Spirit hath made you bishops, to feed the church of the Lord which he purchased with his own blood.
+Acts 20:27-30 For I shrank not from declaring unto you the whole counsel of God.
+(28) Take heed unto yourselves, and to all the flock, in which the Holy Spirit hath made you bishops, to feed the church of the Lord which he purchased with his own blood.
 (29) I know that after my departing grievous wolves shall enter in among you, not sparing the flock; (30) and from among your own selves shall men arise, speaking perverse things, to draw away the disciples after them.

-Any Christian including Paul who dares to teach any gospel other than what the apostles taught, were to be “anathema” which is accursed or hell bound:
+Any Christian including Paul who dares to teach another gospel other than the whole gospel that the apostles taught, were to be “anathema” which is accursed or hell bound:

 Galatians 1:6-8 I marvel that ye are so quickly removing from him that called you in the grace of Christ unto a different gospel; (7) which is not another gospel: only there are some that trouble you, and would pervert the gospel of Christ.
 (8) But though we, or an angel from heaven, should preach unto you any gospel other than that which we preached unto you, let him be anathema.

 They are false teachers fashioning themselves as ministers of righteousness while perverting the gospel of Christ:

 2 Corinthians 11:13-15 For such men are false apostles, deceitful workers, fashioning themselves into apostles of Christ.
 (14) And no marvel; for even Satan fashioneth himself into an angel of light.
 (15) It is no great thing therefore if his ministers also fashion themselves as ministers of righteousness, whose end shall be according to their works.

 Peter also warned us that false teachers within the church would lead many Christians into their lascivious teachings that destroy the truth: